bokner/solverl/README.md

 ###### **Note**:

-The code was only tested and run on macOS Catalina and Ubuntu 18.04 with Minizinc v2.4.3.
+The code was only tested on macOS Catalina and Ubuntu 18.04 with Minizinc v2.4.3.

 ###### **Note**: